 - 2 lbs. sour cherries, fresh or frozen, pitted

 - 1 3-inch stick of cinnamon

 If you are starting with fresh cherries, be sure to wash and pit them.
 If you use a cherry pitter, center the stem end of the cherry over the hole that the pit will go through and have the plunger push from the blossom end.
 This pushes the pit through without taking a chunk of cherry with it.
 Put the pitted cherries in a jar with a tight fitting lid.
 Place the pits in a small bowl.
 If you are starting with frozen cherries that have already been pitted, just put them in the jar and skip the next paragraph.

-Add a 1/2 cup of very hot water to the bowl of cherry pits.
+Add a 1/2 cup of boiling water to the bowl of cherry pits.
 Stir the water around and allow it to sit for a few minutes to extract any juice in the flesh still attached to the pits.
 Pour the cherry pits and water into a strainer over a bowl.
 Add the liquid to the cherries.